gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 If you only use WebGL1 features then then there are only 2 **major** differences.

-1. You use `"webgl2"` instead of `"webgl"` when calling `getContext`
+1. You use `"webgl2"` instead of `"webgl"` when calling `getContext`.

         var gl = someCanvas.getContext("webgl2");

     Note: there is no "experimental-webgl2".
-The browser vendors got together and decided no more prefixing things because websites get dependent on the prefix.
+The browser vendors got together and decided not to continue prefixing things because websites get dependent on the prefix.

-2. Many extensions are a standard part of WebGL2 and so not available as extensions
+2. Many extensions are a standard part of WebGL2 and so not available as extensions.

     For example Vertex Array Objects `OES_vertex_array_object` is a standard feature of WebGL2.
 So for example in WebGL1 you'd do this